-The Discovery Proxy for Multicast DNS-Based Service Discovery [I-D.ietf-dnssd-hybrid] is a mechanism for discovering services on a subnetted network through the use of Discovery Proxies, which issue Multicast DNS (mDNS) requests [RFC6762] on various multicast links in the network on behalf of a remote host performing DNS-Based Service Discovery [RFC6763].
+The Discovery Proxy for Multicast DNS-Based Service Discovery [RFC8766] is a mechanism for discovering services on a subnetted network through the use of Discovery Proxies, which issue Multicast DNS (mDNS) requests [RFC6762] on various multicast links in the network on behalf of a remote host performing DNS-Based Service Discovery [RFC6763].

 In the original Discovery Proxy specification, it is imagined that for every multicast link on which services will be discovered, a host will be present running a full Discovery Proxy.
-This document introduces a lightweight Discovery Relay that can be used to provide discovery services on a multicast link without requiring a full Discovery Proxy on every multicast link.
+This document introduces a lightweight Discovery Relay that can be used in conjunction with a Discovery Proxy to provide discovery services on a multicast link without requiring a full Discovery Proxy on every multicast link.

-Since the primary purpose of a Discovery Relay is providing remote virtual interface functionality to Discovery Proxies, this document is written with that in mind.
+The primary purpose of a Discovery Relay is providing remote virtual interface functionality to Discovery Proxies, and this document is written with that usage in mind.
 However, in principle, a Discovery Relay could be used by any properly authorized client.
 In the context of this specification, a Discovery Proxy is a client to the Discovery Relay.
-This document uses the terms "Discovery Proxy" and "Client" to mean the same thing; the term "Client" is used when we are talking about the communication between the client and the Relay, and the term "Discovery Proxy" when we are referring specifically to something that is acting as a Discovery Proxy.
+This document uses the terms "Discovery Proxy" and "Client" somewhat interchangably; the term "Client" is used when we are talking about the communication between the Client and the Relay, and the term "Discovery Proxy" when we are referring specifically to a Discovery Relay Client that also happens to be a Discovery Proxy.
+One example of another kind of device that can be a client of a Discovery Relay is an Advertising Proxy [AdProx].

 The Discovery Relay operates by listening for TCP connections from Clients.
 When a Client connects, the connection is authenticated and secured using TLS.
 The Client can then specify one or more multicast links from which it wishes to receive mDNS traffic.
 The Client can also send messages to be transmitted on its behalf on one or more of those multicast links.
-DNS Stateful Operations (DSO) [I-D.ietf-dnsop-session-signal] is used as a framework for conveying interface and IP header information associated with each message.
+DNS Stateful Operations (DSO) [RFC8490] is used as a framework for conveying interface and IP header information associated with each message.
+DSO formats its messages using typelength-value (TLV) data structures.
+This document defines additional DSO TLV types, used to implement the Discovery Relay functionality.